The Evolution of Police Long Guns

 Pistol Caliber Carbines

 There had also been talk (and still is, occasionally) of US law enforcement agencies converting to pistol caliber carbines, such as the Marlin Camp Carbine, Beretta C4X Storm, or Colt Commando (essentially a CAR-15 / M4 shooting 9mm) for those occasions when a long gun is called for.
+These days, there is a plethora of AR pistols that take Glock magazines.
 Pistol caliber carbines can have the logistical advantage of taking the same ammo, and sometimes even the same magazines, as the officers already carry on their belts.
 But being pistol caliber, they lack punch.
-They are often just as long, just as heavy, and certainly just as “oppressive” looking, as more powerful, farther reaching M4s.
+They are often just as long, nearly as heavy, and certainly just as “oppressive” looking, as more powerful, farther reaching M4s.

 Perhaps surprisingly, in all my decades, I only remember seizing one pistol caliber carbine from a bad guy.
 It was a Marlin Camp Carbine in .45, if I recall correctly.
 He’d been using it to escort a load of drugs from Sonora Mexico to Arivaca, Arizona.

-I may have seized more, but if so I don’t remember them.
-I have seen High-Points and semi-auto Thompsons (essentially a .45 carbine) in evidence lockers.
+I may have seized more carbines, but if so I don’t remember them.
+I have seen High-Points and semi-auto Thompsons (the latter looks like a SMG, but is usually a .45 carbine) in evidence lockers.

 One of the Columbine High School killers used a High-Point pistol caliber (9mm) carbine.
 They also had a Intratec TEC-DC9, a piece of crap if there ever was one.
 Most active shooters, like most violent street criminals, use pistols–just pistols, not pistol caliber carbines–for most crimes, owing to their concealability.
 Pistols cartridges are woefully underpowered for stopping determined, aggressive enemies, but they are powerful enough to massacre defenseless school girls.